Skip to content

 Installation of Azure App Service Extension on VS Code

-Sign in to Azure and you will see a new Azure workloads button at the bottom side.
-When the button is clicked you will see all the Azure workloads.
+Additionally, Sign in to Azure and see a new Azure workloads button at the bottom.
+Furthermore, When the button is clicked, you will see all the Azure workloads.

 After signing in to the Azure portal from Visual Studio Code, you can see the list of available subscriptions and web apps for that user.